Are you looking to beef up your online security in 2021?

 Installing Netdefender is easy and blocking anything such as malware or infected network traffic only takes one click of the mouse.
 If you’re not computer literate and need something without a ton of pop-ups, then this could be the firewall you need.

 There can be occasions where you need to turn your firewall off when you need to access the internet.
-While it’s not recommended, it’s possible to do this easily with PeerBlock, thanks to its simple switches.
+While it’s not recommended, it’s possible to do this easily with PeerBlock or alternatives, thanks to its simple switches.
 However, you’ll want to turn it back on as soon as possible.

 PeerBlock will block pop-ups, ads and can quickly detect harmful spyware and phishing scams that can have a detrimental impact on your Windows device.
 You can also create blocklists if you have ever had bad experiences with programs or websites.
 However, if it’s got a reputation for malicious activity, then you can bet it’s already on the firewall’s radar.